-Active ingredients such as niacinamide and hyaluronic acid need unrestricted access to the stratum corneum to be most effective.
+Active ingredients such as niacinamide, vitamin c and hyaluronic acid need unrestricted access to the stratum corneum to be most effective.

 Among its many benefits, niacinamide protects your skin’s barrier function, helps prevent inflammation and reduces the appearance of pores.
 Hyaluronic acid has the unique ability to retain moisture on the surface of the skin, helping it from drying out when exposed to the elements.
 It also improves the skin's texture.

 Both these ingredients are fine white low molecule powders that are water soluble.
 And that’s why they’re used in water-based serums that are quickly and easily absorbed, creating the perfect base for your next step.

 Similarly, exfoliating alpha hydroxy acids need unrestricted access to the surface of your skin to be most effective.
 They unglue and detach dead cells and buildup, revealing a brighter and smoother complexion.

 Our serums are highly concentrated formulas - all with multi-molecular-weight hyaluronic acid - so you only need to use a drop or two.
 A little goes a long way and you’ll find that you need less of step two after applying a serum first.